My Tokyo Guide

 Main content starts here.

 One way to think about Roppongi is that it has two sides.
 On the one hand Roppongi is one of Tokyo’s most opulent, upmarket areas, featuring world-class art museums, Michelin-starred restaurants and lots of luxury shopping destinations.
 On the other hand it is one of Tokyo’s most raucous party neighborhoods, full of restaurants, bars and clubs that stay open late.

 These two sides of Roppongi contrast, but they do not clash.
 It’s cosmopolitan flavor with an exciting mix of high and low.

-Access Roppongi Station by taking the Tokyo Metro Hibiya Line or Toei Oedo Line.
-The Chiyoda Line stops at nearby Nogizaka Station from where central Roppongi is just a short walk.
+Access Roppongi Station by taking Tokyo Metro Hibiya Line or the Toei Oedo Line.
+Tokyo Metro Chiyoda Line stops at Nogizaka Station from where central Roppongi is just a short walk.

 From Haneda Airport: Just over an hour by Limousine Bus, or 50 minutes by train.